Below are Q&A summaries from prior year webinars.

 Q. Is there a preference, from the selection committee, for how the award is budgeted?
 I’m thinking in terms of 2 vs 3 years, salary support vs equipment.
 Does this impact selection?

-A. It does not usually impact the score; however, there would be some exceptions to that if, for example, you receive little support from your department and you had to use this to buy the required equipment that is needed to carry out basic aspects of your research, reviewers might well question the department commitment to supporting your research career.
+A. It does not usually impact the score; however, there would be some exceptions to that if, for example, you receive little support from your department and you had to use this to buy the required equipment that is needed to carry out basic aspects of your research, reviewers may question the department commitment to supporting your research career.
 There’s no specific problem with however you want to propose to spend the money but be aware of more subtle things like that.
 Frequently, applicants do put a modest proportion of their salary support on this grant but if you were to put all the support to support your salary, it would be a great question as to what your department’s commitment is to you for your early stage of your career.
 A portion of your salary on this grant is probably ok, all of it would be frowned upon.

 Help with Other Questions